cgoettel/recipes/soda/mello-yello.md

 # Mello Yellow clone

 This recipe comes from Bucholz on the [Homebrew Talk](https://www.homebrewtalk.com/threads/mellow-yellow-clone.356357/) forum.
-He notes that if you want this to be more similar to Mountain Dew, substitute more lemon and lime juice in place of the orange juice.
+He notes that if you want this to be more similar to Mountain Dew, substitute additional lemon and lime juice in place of the orange juice.

 ## Ingredients